SECRETARY OF STATE

 31101 Census.
 Schedules for the State Census.

 31102 Corporations Division.
-Index to Inactive Baking Corporations.
+Index to Inactive Banking Corporations.

 31324 Elections Division.
 Candidate Petition Receipt Book.